 By using carbon the artist alludes, on the one hand, to the hi-tech material and to progress-driven civilisation, while, on the other, carbon also denotes the geological era in which coal was formed, thereby referring quite simply to the origins of industrialisation.
 Not least of all, as this work marks the junction of several cycle paths between the Rhine-Herne Canal and the former Emscher wastewater canal, McBride is also playing on the current period of cultural transformation in the Ruhr region.

-From Essen Hauptbahnhof (main station) with U11 (towards Gelsenkirchen Buerer Str.) to the stop Arenbergstr., then continue against the movement direction for about 700 m.
+From Essen Hauptbahnhof (main station) with U11 (towards Gelsenkirchen Buerer Strasse) to the stop Arenbergstrasse, then continue against the movement direction for about 700 m.

 Carbon, synthetic resin

 Height: 14 m

 The obelisk, which is almost 14 metres high, stands at an unspectacular crossroads north of the Emscher.